-Useful Stuff.
 Shelves of religious idols and artifacts line the walls of this steep staircase.
-Among them a character can find a Useful Item.

-Frail Railing.
+A character can find a useful item (see below) amongst the artifacts with a successful DC 12 Wisdom (Perception) or Intelligence (Religion) check.
 The woven reed railing is an ornate handhold for climbing the stairs, but it lacks true architectural strength.
 Any character attempting to stand upon it or use it to tie off a rope is in for a surprise when the railing breaks 1d3 rounds later.